 In Rivase mass, where voters pick two construes; a challenge seeks to not-row the time-candidate Democratic field in Chardin-based Democratic Sautherny's potitions.
-Libertic 10.
+Libertic 10 Sautherny's potitions.
+Libertic 10 Sautherny's potitions.
+Libertic 10 Sec.
 Saulaberry's petitions.
 Likewas, Ins-suits Question the allelability of Michael Satts and Imak State for Democratic slote in southwest Phospin's Danter E. Other challenges involved Gibert council candidates and several Liberterans running for Congress, Anong them was Michelle Martin, a Libertarius candidate in Congressional District 1 challesters must present evidence to the court that a cardidate include snough valid intratures.
 Puttiers were due April 1 and leverative had to be filed by Monday.